Skip to Main Content

 The Astrotekton Literary Society held a debate on women's suffrage in October 1908

 Predictions for the lives of the Class of 1909 in 1929 were printed in the yearbook.
 Louie Poteat was expected to be a lecturing suffragist touring the south.
+While written tongue-in-check, such predictions brought to the forefront a student's interests and outlook.

 Predictions for lives of the members of the Class of 1909 twenty years hence saw Louie Poteat as a lecturing suffagist. e included In the 1909 Oal Leaves,